Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Implications for Econometric and Applied Research

-We see our demonstration that a design-based model can yield evidence beyond the average effect with very minimal assumptions and data as a proof-of-concept that could pave the way for the production of stronger evidence that will achieve the ultimate goal of personalizing decisions.
-Even if the average effect is the decision-relevant parameter in some contexts, learning about heterogeneity in the average effect is a first step toward targeting that can ultimately yield a larger average effect.
+We see our demonstration that a design-based model can reveal evidence beyond the average effect with very minimal assumptions and data as a proof-of-concept that could pave the way for the production of stronger evidence that will achieve the ultimate goal of personalizing decisions.
+Even if the average effect is the decision-relevant parameter in some contexts, learning about heterogeneity that underlies the average effect is a first step toward targeting that can ultimately yield a larger average effect.
 In our second empirical application, under the maximum likelihood joint distribution of potential outcomes, which includes no never takers, we can deduce that the people who are untreated in intervention must be defiers, and the people who are untreated in control must be compliers.
 Under monotonicity, it is never possible to deduce that a given individual is a complier, and defiers are assumed away.
-Our hope is that the ability to look directly at some compliers and defiers under alternative assumptions motivated by our statistical decision rule will pave the way to characterize them, target interventions toward compilers and away from defiers, and improve the average effect of future interventions.
+Our hope is that the ability to look directly at some compliers and defiers under alternative assumptions motivated by our estimates will pave the way to characterize them, target interventions toward compliers and away from noncompliers, and improve the average effect of future interventions.